 Calderdale Flood Action Plan

-The Calderdale Flood Action Plan sets out short-term actions that will see over 1,600 homes and businesses in the area better protected.
-This is as well as longer-term strategies that will see local organisations and communities work together to develop better ways of managing rivers and the land.
+This sets out short-term actions that will see over 1,600 homes and businesses in the area better protected.
+Also, a longer-term strategy sees local organisations and communities work together to develop better ways of managing rivers and land.